WHUZBF/whuzbf.github.io/_posts/2024-5-4-About-my-blog.md

 # Acknowledge

 A special thanks to expe for contributing the knowledge overload of math and physics notes :+1:, and the beautiful illustrations to the site :+1::+1::+1::+1:.

+# Some Bugs

+## Translator
+The translator will keep the selected target language for translation even if you view different pages on this site after choosing the target language.
+This can be quite convenient in some cases.
+However, some blog pages on this website are in English, and they may not require translation (after all, machine translation can sometimes cause unexpected errors).
+Therefore, I recommend that when you encounter obvious translation mistakes, first try switching to English to pause the translator and see if that helps.

+## Formula Rendering:
+With optimization, the website automatically adds a scrollbar for horizontal overflow when rendering formulas.
+However, I’m not sure why all formulas are being considered as vertically overflowing (although this doesn’t happen in most cases), so I used the code `overflow-y: hidden`.
+This works in most cases, but in rare instances, vertical overflow does occur, causing formulas to be wrongly cropped, especially when encountering large summation or product symbols.
+Based on my tests, this bug is not critical.
+It will automatically disappear when the webpage is zoomed in, and I recommend that you (if you are using a regular laptop to view this blog) set your browser zoom to 110%-125% for the best reading experience.